lifting for you

 Learn the Basics About Atlanta Immigration Court

-The Atlanta Immigration Court provides help for individuals who are not U.S. citizens to present their arguments that they should be allowed to remain in the country.
+The Atlanta Immigration Court provides help for individuals who are not U.S. citizens to be allowed to remain in the country.
+Learn more here.

 What Is the Atlanta Immigration Court?